Lucas300905/LucasOS/FAQ/README.md

 ---

-Q: Can I root LucasOS?
-How can I certify it and use bank apps?
+Q: How is the integrity?
+How can I bypass banking apps?
+Can I root LucasOS?

-A: Yes, you can root the rom with any method you want.
+A: The rom passes Strong Integrity by default ("MEETS_STRONG_INTEGRITY"), that means you probably wont have any problems with banking apps.

-The rom comes with strong integrity passing by default.
+Yes, you can root the rom with any method you want.
+Root itself wont affect integrity, but it might be detected by some banking apps.
+Just hide it properly

 ---